The Thermal Angel has been deployed to every branch of the U.S. Military

 Quick Set Up

 Because the Thermal Angel is elegantly simple, there are no knobs, settings or switches.
 An experienced user can set up the Thermal Angel in a matter of seconds.
 The U.S. Army Ranger Medics are trained to set up and use the Thermal Angel in complete darkness in less than one minute in battlefield conditions.
 The Thermal Angel can meet these stringent specifications.
+Includes a simple visual guide for easy instructions.

 Effects of Hypothermia Include